gutestun/gatsby-starter-digital-garden/README.md

+A small blog-thing I began during my parental leave.
+Didn't last long, but fun for a while, until the baby slept less and required more attention.

+Used the template for which the original readme.md is below:

+---

 # Starter for the Digital Garden theme

 Quickly get started using the Gatsby garden theme!
 This starter creates a new Gatsby site that is preconfigured to work with the [Gatsby garden theme](https://www.npmjs.com/package/gatsby-theme-garden).